lanaalsoufi/reading-note-/class-05.md

 *figcaption*

-The (figcaption) element has been added to HTML5 in order to allow web page authors to add a caption to an image.Before these elements were created there was no way to associate an (img) element with its caption.
+The (figcaption) element has been added to HTML5 in order to allow web page authors to add a caption to an image.
+Before these elements were created there was no way to associate an (img) element with its caption.

 ## Summary